icarojobs/laravel-permissions/README.md

 # laravel-permissions
-A Bash Script to repair your laravel permissions
+A Bash Script to repair your laravel permissions (only ubuntu linux and osx apple)

 # How to use
 1. Copy & Past the laravel-permissions.sh to your root project